Jenith-rajlawat/NEPALI-SPEECH-RECOGNITION-USING-BILSTM-AND-RESNET/README.md

 ## Running the project
-0. Initialize the virtual environment by installing packages from `requirements.txt`.
+1. Initialize the virtual environment by installing packages from `requirements.txt`.
-1. Run the training pipeline & evaluate authors model, which can be also be used to evaluate your own (audio,text) pairs.
+2. Run the training pipeline & evaluate authors model, which can be also be used to evaluate your own (audio,text) pairs.
+3. Create *API_KEY* file and and paste your OpenAI API key there.
-2. streamlit run "path/file.py"
+4. streamlit run "path/file.py"
 ```
-In our case # streamlit run "\webapp.py"
+python -m streamlit run webapp.py
 ```
+To train the model, the bellow code are used.
 ```
 python trainer.py   # For running the training pipeline
 python eval.py      # For testing and evaluating the model already trained by the author